 Dave is a managing partner in our Boston office and focuses on investments in healthcare and technology companies.
 He joined Polaris in 2000 after his first career as an operating executive and entrepreneur.

-Previously, he closely partnered and served on the boards of other transformative companies from inception through scaling, including: Archivas (Hitachi), Automattic/WordPress, Bitium (Google), Confluence (TA Associates), CliQr (Cisco), Imprivata (NASDAQ: IMPR, Thoma Bravo), Logentries (Rapid7), LogMeIn (NASDAQ: LOGM), MarkMonitor (Thomson Reuters), Phytel (IBM Watson Health), Q1 Labs (IBM) and vKernel (Dell).
+Previously, he closely partnered with and served on the boards of other transformative companies from inception through scaling, including: Archivas (Hitachi), Automattic/WordPress, Bitium (Google), Confluence (TA Associates), CliQr (Cisco), Imprivata (NASDAQ: IMPR, Thoma Bravo), Logentries (Rapid7), LogMeIn (NASDAQ: LOGM), MarkMonitor (Thomson Reuters), Phytel (IBM Watson Health), Q1 Labs (IBM) and vKernel (Dell).

 He divides his time between San Francisco, Boston and New York City.